-Disneyland's Chieftain Skewers
+Disneyland's Chieftain Skewers Recipe

-Disneyland has some of the best "theme park" food around in my opinion and one of my favorite place to grab a bite to eat is the Bengal BBQ located right across from the Indiana Jones ride.
+Disneyland has some of the best "theme park" food around, in my opinion, and one of my favorite places to grab a bite to eat is the Bengal BBQ located right across from the Indiana Jones ride.
 It is the home to some of the most tasty kabobs I have ever had the pleasure of eating!
 My two favorites are the Safari Skewers and the Chieftain Skewers.
 In case you were wondering, Chieftain Skewer is just a fun name for amazing chicken kabobs.
-I have been looking for quite a while to track down the official recipe and I am sad to say to this day I can not find it.
+I have been looking for quite a while to track down the official recipe and I am sad to say that to this day I can not find it.
 So I have turned my energy to copycat recipes and this one by far tastes the best and almost exactly like the ones at Disneyland.
 I hope you enjoy them as much as I do!

 - chicken breasts, cut into long strips

 - 1 tbsp. red wine vinegar

 - 1/2 cup crushed pineapple

 - Cut chicken breasts into long strips and set aside.